 In collaboration with BSU, various JGU staff contributed to provide administrative support to ensure the successful implementation of the academic components of the AFFECT program, as well as project coordination and logistical support related to housing, meals, transportation, meeting facilities, and technology support.

 The One Week In-service Training Programme for Faculty Members of State Universities and Colleges of Haryana on TEACHING, RESEARCH, ACADEMIC LEADERSHIP AND GOVERNANCE, was organized by International Institute for Higher Education Research and Capacity Building (IIHEd), O.P.
-Jindal Global University (JGU), sponsored by the Department of Higher Education, Haryana under Rashtriya Uchchatar Shiksha Abhiyan (RUSA) on 16 – 20 January 2017 at O.P.
-Jindal Global University, Sonipat, Haryana, India.
+Jindal Global (Institution of Eminence Deemed To Be University), sponsored by the Department of Higher Education, Haryana under Rashtriya Uchchatar Shiksha Abhiyan (RUSA) on 16 – 20 January 2017 at O.P.
+Jindal Global (Institution of Eminence Deemed To Be University), Sonipat, Haryana, India.
 The event was organized under the supervision of Dr. Mahavir Singh, Principal Secretary; Mr. Mohammad Shayin, Director and Dr. Hemant Verma, Deputy Director, Department of Higher Education, Government of Haryana.
 This event was coordinated by Ms. Anamika Srivastava, Assistant Professor and Fellow, IIHEd and Dr. Yugank Goyal, Associate Professor, Deputy Director, IIHED under the able guidance of Prof. (Dr.) C.Raj Kumar, Founding Vice Chancellor, JGU and Director, IIHEd and Prof. (Dr.) Y.S.R Murthy, the Registrar, JGU.
 The Programme Manager of the event was Ms. Nandita Koshal, Senior Research Fellow, IIHEd.

 Unique features of the Programme-